 As I reached the bench, I looked up again and, what the hell— I stopped dead.

-A guy was sprawled out across the seating, with his arms folded behind his head, gazing at the sky.
-Or maybe he was asleep, I couldn’t tell, because he’d pulled his ball cap deep down his forehead.
+A guy was sprawled out along the seat, his arms folded behind his head, gazing at the sky.
+Or maybe he was asleep, I couldn’t tell, because he’d pulled his ball cap low down his forehead.
 Headphones were plugged in his ears.
 The sound of Volbeat drifted loudly to me, even from five feet away.
 Hmm, he had good taste in music.
 In clothes…not so much.
 Dark brown sneakers, brown shorts and a yellow tee gave him a crazy Peanuts look.

 I walked up to his side, slapped his knee with the back of my hand, and waited until he pulled the earphones out; well, one of them at least.
 “Hey, Charlie Brown, this is my seat,” I said with a voice that left no room for discussion.
 Or so I hoped.
 I wasn’t the typical commander.
 That was my friend Simone’s job; she had that down to the last bat of her eyelashes.
 But today I thought I’d pulled a pretty good imitation.